 B.1.
 The temporary use shall not exceed a total of sixty days in any three-hundred(( and))-sixty-five-day period.
 This ((requirement)) subsection B.1. applies only to the days that the event or events actually take place.

-2. For a winery, brewery, distillery facility II and III in the A ((or RA)) zone((s)), the temporary use shall not exceed a total of two events per month and all event parking ((for the events)) must be accommodated on site or managed through a parking management plan approved by the director.
-This subsection B.2. applies only to the days that the event or events actually take place
+2. For a winery, brewery, distillery facility II and III in the A ((or RA)) zone((s)), the temporary use shall not exceed a total of two events per month and all event parking ((for the events)) must be accommodated on-site or managed through a parking management plan approved by the director.
+This subsection B.2. applies only to the days that the event or events actually take place.

-3. For a winery, brewery, distillery facility II and III in the RA zone, the temporary use shall not exceed a total of twenty-four days in any three-hundred-sixty-five-day period and all event parking must be accommodated on site or managed through a parking management plan approved by the director.
+3. For a winery, brewery, distillery facility II and III in the RA zone, the temporary use shall not exceed a total of twenty-four days in any three-hundred-sixty-five-day period and all event parking must be accommodated on-site or managed through a parking management plan approved by the director.
 This subsection B.3. applies only to the days that the event or events actually take place.

 4. For a winery, brewery, distillery facility II in the A or RA zones, in addition to all other relevant facts, the department shall consider building occupancy and parking limitations during permit review, and shall condition the number of guests allowed for a temporary use based on those limitations.
 The department shall not authorize attendance of more than one hundred fifty guests.